aw-999/RISC-V-Team-13/logbook/Arjun Watve logbook.md

 The changes involved adding a `jump` and `branch` input which would then be fed into the PCSrc gate to determine the value of PCSrc

+Within the Regfile, we discovered that it should read the values on negative clock edges instead of positive - this differed from the single cycle implementation.

+Due to the pipelining implementing clocked registers, this caused delays which caused the wrong data to be read from the regfile, which affected the result.

+# 6 Reflection and Conclusions

+Overall this project has proved to be a great learning experience for me, I have learnt a lot of many valuable technical and non-technical skills

+## 6.1 Reflections

+After reflecting over the overall coursework and my own contributions, there were a few areas in which I thought I could have done better next time.

 One particular error which I had found very difficult to deal with was a 'circular logic error' this showed that there was some kind of feedback loop being created between modules.
+I was unable to fix this error, and was quite unsure why, if I had more time i would review this more deeply and try to get to the root cause of this.

+I would also have tried to get more of a headstart on the documentation and would have aimed to make it more reader friendly with more links and connectivity between separate and team statements.

+From a technical standpoint, we could have divided the tasks slightly differently and had teammates collaborating on the same task slightly more to make it easier to build off of each others work.

+## 6.2 Final Conclusion

+Overall I am satisfied with the progress our team made, implementing al RV32I base instructions on a fully verified, pipelined processor with 2 way set associative cache is a fair reflection of the effort and time our whole team has invested on this coursework

+I have very much enjoyed learning the ins and outs of the RISC-V architecture and may try implementing my own projects with this in the future!